Last updated on May 20th, 2022 at 06:32 pm

-In a DIY divorce, the divorcing couple takes it upon themselves to arrange the divorce without resort to legal representation, which would take the form of a solicitor.
+In DIY divorces, the divorcing couple/couple dissolving a civil partnership takes it upon themselves to arrange the divorce/dissolution without resort to legal representation, which would take the form of a family solicitor.

-There are many circumstances in which DIY divorces are not practical.
+There are many circumstances in which DIY divorces/dissolution are not practical.
 These include:

 - when there is disagreement over finances

-- when there are assets to resolve such as pensions or property – applying for decree absolute too early could adversely affect the financial claims
+- when there are assets to resolve such as pensions or property – applying for final order too early could adversely affect the financial claims

 - one party lives abroad or the whereabouts is unknown

 A DIY divorce/dissolution is only suitable for couples who are in complete agreement about the manner in which they wish to separate.
 However, even these circumstances can lead to conflict, as a divorce/dissolution on its own does not prevent either of the participants from making a financial claim.
 Financial claims can also be made at any point after the divorce/dissolution has been finalised, regardless of whether it has been decades since the couple officially separated.
 Even if couples reach a financial agreement themselves, the financial claims will remain open unless there is a clean break in place, meaning that the other party can pursue further, additional, claims in the future.